What Is The Function Of The Spliceosome

 • Intron Retention: In this type of alternative splicing, an intron is retained in the mature mRNA molecule, leading to the inclusion of non-coding sequences in the protein product.

-• Alternative 5' or 3' Splice Sites: The spliceosome can also utilize alternative 5' or 3' splice sites, resulting in the inclusion of different exon boundaries in the mature mRNA molecule.
+• Alternative 5' or 3' Splice Sites: The spliceosome can also apply alternative 5' or 3' splice sites, resulting in the inclusion of different exon boundaries in the mature mRNA molecule.

 • Mutually Exclusive Exons: In some cases, the spliceosome selects one of two or more mutually exclusive exons, ensuring that only one of these exons is included in the mature mRNA molecule.